zahra-jafarifard/z-gym_Frontend/README.md

 readme
-##### unfortunatly , I had no inspiration to finish the project and it remained half finished.
+##### Unfortunately, I had no motivation to finish the project and it was left unfinished...